China sends Ebola drug to Africa, eyes clinical trials

 The drug, approved in China for emergency military use only, was initially developed by AMMS.

-If it proves to be an effective cure it would be a big prize for China's medical sector and a boost to China's soft power in Africa, an increasingly important partner for the world's second-biggest economy.
+If it proves to be an effective cure it would be a big prize for China's medical sector and a boost to the country's soft power in Africa, an increasingly important partner for the world's No.2 economy.

-President Xi Jinping said week China would ramp up efforts against Ebola.
-"We will continue to work together with the international community to fight against the Ebola epidemic," the Xinhua news agency quoted Xi as telling ambassadors on Wednesday.

 CLINICAL TRIALS